whatbirdisthat/coffeething/README.md

 up for me.

 This means I can debug things, say when I run the tests through the IDE.

+But the quality of debugging is well, low.

 Setting up to run tests from WebStorm
 -------------------------------------